 As a canvasser with Fund for the Public Interest, you’ll work out of a campaign office in one of a dozen cities across the country.
-You’ll go out into communities, knocking on doors and talking to people about the issues to raise awareness, build our membership, and raise money for the organizations we work with.
+You’ll go out into communities, knock on doors and talk to people about the issues to raise awareness, build our membership, and raise money for the organizations we work with.

-In addition to canvassing every day, Field Managers are more involved in recruiting, motivating and training their fellow canvassers to hit our goals.
-They also have additional responsibilities to set performance goals, map out canvassing territories, keep good financial records, and help implement the non-canvassing aspects of the campaign (such as media, coalition building and petitioning).
+In addition to canvassing every day, field managers oversee a team of staff.
+They are responsible for recruiting, training and motivating their team to hit their goals.
+They also have additional responsibilities to map out canvassing territories, keep good financial records, and help carry out other campaign work (such as media, coalition building and petitioning).

 What's canvassing like?